dakilaledesma/intro-ml/mlp-tutorial.md

 We'll be using MNIST for our dataset.
 This is similar to homework 2, where the dataset is downloaded through the code itself (meaning you do not need to provide your own images or dataset).

-Thus, let's go get the data (taken from the Keras example):
+Thus, let's go get the data (taken from the Keras example).
+Note how all of the values within images are being divided by 255.
+As many of you would know, the most common image formats store pixel values from a range of 0 to 255.
+Dividing this by 255 will allow the image ranges to be 0 - 1, which can be make-or-break some activation functions.

 ```python
 # the data, split between train and test sets
 (x_train, y_train), (x_test, y_test) = mnist.load_data()